Personal loan vs. personal line of credit: What’s the difference?

 Both personal loans and personal lines of credit can be a good way to borrow money.
 The best one for you depends on your financial habits — and what you intend on using the money for.

-Personal loans vs. personal line of credits
+Personal loans vs. lines of credit

 From a broad perspective, a personal loan and a personal line of credit ultimately serve a similar purpose.
 A lender lets you borrow funds based on an agreement, and you can use those funds as you see fit.
 The biggest difference between them is the repayment terms set by the lender.